Nurse Residency Program

 - Attach a cover letter stating short-term and long-term goals for nursing career, reasons for interest in the Nursing Residency Program, and reasons for interest in working at West Tennessee Healthcare

-- Basic Life Support certification must be from the American Heart Association and current preferable three months post-graduation
+- Basic Life Support (BLS) certification must be from the American Heart Association and current preferable three months post-graduation

 Applicants will be contacted with interview details, date, and time.